paolomaccallini-hub/DecodeME/README.md

 ## Output

-This analysis generates two supplementary loci (on chr 10 and chr 15) that are not present in the results by DecodeME (https://www.research.ed.ac.uk/en/publications/initial-findings-from-the-decodeme-genome-wide-association-study-).
+This analysis generates two supplementary loci (on chr 10 and chr 15) that are not present in the results by [DecodeME](https://www.research.ed.ac.uk/en/publications/initial-findings-from-the-decodeme-genome-wide-association-study-).
 This may be due to the INFO_proxy value that fails at recognising low-quality imputation.
 I manually removed these two loci from the results reported below.

 ### Output 1: fine-mapping
 The following images represent the output of fine-mapping on the GWAS-1 cohort (all DecodeME patients).
 Posterior Inclusion Probability (PIP) is reported on the y-axis, and it represents the probability of being a causal variant.
 Credible sets are defined as sets of variants whose PIPs sum up to 95%.
 The legend indicates the number of credible sets, the size of each credible set, and the mean linkage disequilibrium (measured as |R|) between each possible pair of variants from the same credible set.
 Coordinates on the x-axis are with respect to GRCh37!